mythz/site/_blog/posts/2022-08-29-hetzner-cloud.md

 ## DigitalOcean Price Increase

-In June of 2022, we got a notification that [prices for droplets would be increasing](https://www.digitalocean.com/try/new-pricing), and for our droplet it would be going from $40 to $48.
+In June of 2022, we got a notification that [prices for droplets would be increasing](https://www.digitalocean.com/try/new-pricing), and for our droplet it would be going from **$40 to $48**.
 While this is a small amount of money, it prompted us to have a wider look into this market.

-Something we try to do at ServiceStack is to not only provide a comprehensive .NET Framework for building API first systems, but also keep an eye on different options in this ever change space so we can provide information, like this blog post, that might be useful to our users and others.
+Something we try to do at ServiceStack is to not only provide a comprehensive .NET Framework for building API first systems, but also seek out great value hosting options we can recommend in this ever change space which we're happy to share, like this blog post, that might be useful to our users and others.

-Not everyone builds massively distributed systems, and as hardware performance increases, and platforms like [.NET are becoming even more optimized](https://devblogs.microsoft.com/dotnet/performance-improvements-in-aspnet-core-6), a setup with just a server or two can manage larger and larger load and use cases.
+Not everyone builds massively distributed systems, and as hardware performance increases, and platforms like [.NET are becoming even more optimized](https://devblogs.microsoft.com/dotnet/performance-improvements-in-aspnet-core-6), a setup with just a server or two can manage larger loads and use cases.

-After much searching, we ended up back at [Hetzner but this time with their Cloud offering](https://www.hetzner.com/cloud).
-For less than $15 USD per month, you can get a 4 vCPU, 8GB RAM, 160GB storage and 20TB of data transfer hosted in the US.
+Our research and evaluations ended up right back at [Hetzner but this time with their Cloud offering](https://www.hetzner.com/cloud).
+For less than **$15 USD** per month, you can get a **4 vCPU, 8GB RAM, 160GB storage and 20TB** of data transfer **hosted in the US**.

-We found this was by far the cheapest offering for a simple fixed monthly hosting, and looked for a way to compare to the more traditional cloud hosting setups.
+We found this was by far the cheapest offering for a simple fixed monthly hosting, and looked to compare how well it performed against the more traditional cloud hosting setups.

 ## Litestream and SQLite